C0nw0nk/callattendant/README.md

 ```
 # Run from SSH or terminal :
 ```
+# Creating the default data folder with the default configuration
+callattendant --create-folder
+CTRL+C to shutdown callattendant

+# Using the default configuration
+callattendant
+CTRL+C to shutdown callattendant

+# Use custom modified config in path /home/pi/.callattendant/app.cfg
 callattendant --config app.cfg
+CTRL+C to shutdown callattendant
 ```

 # Added Features that i have fixed/added myself :